4castRenewables/maelstrom-a6/README.md

 **Notes:**
-- The above procedure (i.e. the building of the Singularity image) copies the source files (`train_kmeans.py` etc.) during build time into the container image.
+- The above procedure (i.e. the building of the Singularity image) installs the package during build time into the container image.
-  Thus, if any of these files were modified, the image has to be rebuilt to have the changes in the image.
-This, of course, applies to the a6 package as well.
+  Thus, the package was modified, the image has to be rebuilt to have the changes in the image.
 - Running with Singularity (and not as an MLproject via `mlflow run`) does not track the git version (git commit hash), because, when creating a new run, MLflow attempts to import the git Python module and read the project repository to